How the Finnish Red Cross is using donated funds in the Ukraine crisis

 The Disaster Relief Fund is not committed in advance to any specific target to ensure that funds can be used to provide aid in the event of accidents and crises with short notice.
 The Disaster Relief Fund allows us to aid those in need, be it in Finland or abroad.

 However, the conflict in Ukraine caused an immense need for urgent help both in Ukraine and its neighbouring countries.
-That is why all one-time donations made to the Disaster Relief Fund from 24 February to 16 May will be directed to helping those suffering from the crisis in Ukraine.
+That is why all one-time donations made to the Disaster Relief Fund from 24 February to 16 May 2022 were directed to helping those suffering from the crisis in Ukraine.
+Since 17 May 2022, a targeted collection has been running to help the people suffering from the crisis in Ukraine.

 - Send the text message SPR15 to 16499 (€15)